davidtchiu/davidtchiu.github.io/teaching/cs161/lab1.bluej/index.md

   <img src="figures/pacman.png" width="300px"/>

-#### Part 3: Your Turn!

 - You just executed an **Algorithm** -- recall from class that it's a sequence of instructions that gives you some desired outcome.
 The algorithm we provided, when executed faithfully, will always produce the same Pac-Man picture.
 This means that, when designing this algorithm, we had to be careful and detail-oriented when recording steps.
 We even test-ran the algorithm several times just to make sure it would be repeatable.

+- Go ahead and remove Pac-Man.
+You can click on the reset arrow &#8617; found at the _bottom right corner_ of BlueJ.
+This will reset the entire canvas.

+#### Part 3: Your Turn!

-- You still don't need a partner yet, but now it's your turn to write an algorithm to draw anything of your choosing.
+You still don't need a partner yet, but now it's your turn to write an algorithm to draw anything of your choosing.
 (Without saying, please draw something appropriate!)

-  - To remove Pac-Man, you can click on the reset arrow &#8617; found at the _bottom right corner_ of BlueJ.
-This will reset the entire process.

-  - Once your canvas is clean, design a simple drawing on a piece of paper using only Circles, Squares, and Triangles.
+  - Once your canvas is a clean slate again, design a simple drawing on a piece of paper using only Circles, Squares, and Triangles.
 Popular ideas in the past include: a face, a spaceship, a house, a landscape, etc. Try not to draw something too complicated (just 4-5 shapes should do) because your partner will have to reproduce your drawing before the period is over!
 Before you design anything, keep in mind the following limitations:

     - You **can't** stretch or shrink a circle into an oval.
     - You **can't** stretch or shrink a square into a rectangle (but you *can* line two squares up next to each other)